Stirling-Tools/Stirling-Tools.github.io/README.md

 - Tabs: `<Tabs groupId="...">` / `<TabItem value="..." label="...">` (selection syncs across groups and persists)
 - Code fences with syntax highlighting (Shiki, light + dark) and copy buttons

-URLs are derived exactly like Docusaurus derived them, so existing links and the Algolia index keep working.
+URLs match the scheme the site has always used, so existing links and the Algolia index keep working.

 ## Layout / design